Hidden East Anglia:

 C. J. Palmer in 1875 said "there is a tradition that the Druids had a temple at Gorleston, some remains of which existed down to a comparatively recent period.
 It is supposed to have stood on a field next the road to Lowestoft, upon what is called Great Stone Close; and it has been asserted that some huge stones remained standing until 1768, when they were destroyed by digging round their base and dragging them down by ropes.
 There are also two fields called Further Stone Close and Middle Stone Close, so that it is possible the Druidical circle, if it ever existed, may have had a wide extent".
 (A modern road still exists nearby by the name of Middlestone Close, but the rest of the area has been obliterated by the A12 Inner Relief Road).

-Palmer seemed to infer that the 10 foot high stones may have existed solely in the imagination of W. E. Randall, who was editor of the short-lived 'Gorleston and Southtown Magazine' in 1831, and died in 1855.
-But at a meeting of the Yarmouth branch of the Norfolk and Norwich Archaeological Society in 1888, a painting of the 'Gull Stones' was displayed, then in the possession of Fred Danby Palmer.
+Palmer implied that the 10 foot high stones may have existed solely in the imagination of W. E. Randall - a known forger of antiquarian documentation - who was editor of the short-lived 'Gorleston and Southtown Magazine' in 1831, and died in 1855.
+At a meeting of the Yarmouth branch of the Norfolk and Norwich Archaeological Society in 1888, a painting of the 'Gull Stones' was displayed, then in the possession of Fred Danby Palmer (apparently no relation.)
+Like the stones, this painting is likely to have been a work of fiction.

 Sources: